Marklin2289/polygon-learning/markdown/pyth/PYTH_SOLANA_WALLET.md

 const [orderBook, setOrderbook] = useState<Order[]>([]);
 ```

-The `balanceFetcher` function is a straightforward axios POST request to the Solana cluster which passes the `getBalance` method for the keypair to return the SOL balance and `getTokenAccountsByOwner` for both the SPL tokens - USDC and ORCA.
+The `balanceFetcher` function is a straightforward axios POST request to the Solana cluster which passes the `getBalance` method for the keypair to return the SOL balance and `getTokenAccountsByOwner` for both SPL tokens - USDC and ORCA.

 ```typescript
 // components/protocols/pyth/lib/wallet.tsx